- One 6 to 7-pound Boston butt pork roast, preferably bone-in

 Place the roast in the crock of a 6-quart slow cooker (fat side up) and pour the stock around the roast.
 Cook on the “high” setting until the roast is tender and falling apart, 7 to 8 hours.
 (As the meat becomes tender, break the roast into several smaller pieces.)

 Remove the roast from the slow cooker and transfer to a large heatproof bowl or platter.
 Remove any excess fat and/or bones and discard.
-Using two forks, pull the meat into shreds.
-Ladle on enough of the accumulated cooking juices from the slow cooker to keep the meat moist.
+Using two forks, pull the meat into shreds, and drizzle the meat with enough of the accumulated cooking juices from the slow cooker to keep the meat moist.
 Taste and adjust the seasoning if necessary.

 Serve the meat hot, on lightly toasted French bread, garnished with the Tangy Coleslaw and slathered with the Creole Mayonnaise Spread.